Public Records & Services in Tesuque

 Frequently Asked Questions

 To register to vote in Tesuque, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Santa Fe County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in Tesuque, contact the Santa Fe County Clerk's office for schedules and ballot information.
+For local county and state elections (Tesuque is an unincorporated community in Santa Fe County and does not hold municipal elections), contact the Santa Fe County Clerk's office for schedules and ballot information.

-Property records for Tesuque, New Mexico are maintained by the Santa Fe County Assessor's Office and the Santa Fe County County Clerk.
+Property records for Tesuque, New Mexico are maintained by the Santa Fe County Assessor's Office and the Santa Fe County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Santa Fe County, including parcels in Tesuque.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Santa Fe County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Santa Fe County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Santa Fe County offices at the county courthouse.
 The Santa Fe County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Tesuque, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Santa Fe County Clerk's office issues marriage licenses and maintains marriage records for Santa Fe County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.